Support Safe Snowmobiling!

 – Helmet use is recommended at all times when operating snowmobiles, and required by law in many areas.

-– Before using a helmet ensure it fits properly and is an approved snowmobile helmet.
+– Ensure your helmet fits properly and is an approved snowmobile helmet.

-– There is a wide variety of helmet and eye protection styles available, take some time to find a combination that works well for you.
+– There is a variety of helmet and eye protection styles available, take some time to find a combination that works for you.

-– Always carry avalanche gear when riding anywhere near avalanche terrain.
+– Always carry avalanche gear when riding in or near avalanche terrain.

 – Consider wearing ice escape picks or a floating snowmobile suit if you plan to travel on frozen lakes and rivers.